1985 Chevrolet Camaro IROC-Z Classic Review Feb 26, 2016 by Cedric (Driver Weekly)

-The Camaro IROC-Z first appeared in 1984, and this muscle car has since become a popular classic car with a spot on any collector’s list of dream vehicles.
-When it first arrived, the IROC-Z was a Camaro that acted like a Corvette and looked like one as well.
-After 30 years on the market, the first models of the IROC-Z officially became classic cars.
+The Chevrolet Camaro IROC-Z first appeared in 1985 as an option for the Z28, and this muscle car has become a popular classic car with a spot on any collector’s list of dream vehicles.
+When it first arrived, the IROC-Z was a Camaro built for the racetrack.
+It was a Camaro that looked like it could compete with the Corvette—and drove like one as well—but maintained the gutsy attitude of a real muscle car.
+After 30 years on the market, the first models of the IROC-Z are officially classic cars.

 The International Race of Champions (IROC)